dreadxscott/Mybo/README.md

 <h2>How to Use This Project</h2>
 <p>
 To use this project, download the entire repository.
 Create a virtual environment and install the required libraries listed in requirements.txt.
 Some issues might arise in recognizing certain model locations within the project; these can be fixed by adding the project's interpreter to your PYTHONPATH.
 Finally, create a user on the app to log in.
+If you don't want to make a user, the following credentials should get you in:
+<p>username: dread</p>
+<p>password: snowfairy99</p>
 </p>

 <h2>In-depth Overview</h2>